 Make someone a cup of tea and start a conversation.

 Praise a shop assistant and wish them a happy day.

 Share a joke with someone who needs a laugh.

 You will find that when you look back on life, the moments that stand out are the moments when you have done things for others.

 The purpose of life is not to be happy but to matter, to be productive, to be useful, to have it make some difference that you have lived.

 SLOW DOWN THERAPY

-Remember a happy peaceful time in your past .
+Remember a happy peaceful time in your past.
+Rest there.

-Allow yourself a time yo be lazy and reproductive .
+Allow yourself time to be lazy and productive.